- Four Foundational Beliefs

 We’ll focus on practical solutions to sticky leadership challenges you’re facing and we’ll figure out why your current solutions aren’t working.
 You will increase your self-awareness and capability through personalized coaching, new ideas, large group and partner discussions, exercises, writing, meditation, yoga, and more.

-Our work during the Bregman Leadership Week will be guided by the specific needs of the individuals participants.
+Our work during the Bregman Leadership Program will be guided by the specific needs of the individuals participants.
 Among other things, we will address the following:

 Creating a self-motivating culture.
 How are you leading to get the most out of people’s internal drive?

 Building an independently capable team.
 How can you help people learn, think, and act for themselves?

 Clarifying the roadmap for success.
 What are your explicit and implicit expectations and how can you best communicate them?

 Influencing strategically.
 Who do you need to persuade, about what, and how can you approach it most effectively?